brianmcn/Zelda1RandoTools/doc/use.md

 <a id="hfq-hsq">HFQ/HSQ buttons</a> - If the rando flagsset is not known a priori to be 1st/2nd/mixed overworld, you should select mixed-2nd at startup, and then use the
 Hide First Quest or Hide Second Quest buttons later if later helpful.

-Many of the items in this area have behaviors when hovered with the mouse:
-- Mouse-hovering the wood/white/magical sword icons will highlight their cave's (possible) location(s) on the map if known (or hinted).
-- Mouse-hovering the boomstick book icon will highlight its shop location on the map, if known.
-- Mouse-hovering blue_ring/wood_arrow/bomb icon will highlight all its shop locations on the map.
-- Mouse-hovering blue_candle icon will highlight all its shop locations on the map if you don't yet have a candle; otherwise it highlights burnable trees.
-- Mouse-hovering the armos icon will highlight any armos locations you have not yet marked up.
-- Mouse-hovering the power-bracelet/ladder/raft/recorder/redcandle in your inventory or in the ['item progress' bar](#item-progress) will highlight any push-block/ladderable/raftable/whistleable/burnable locations you have not yet marked up.

 ## <a id="main-link"></a> Link (specific routing)